Breed Profile of The Golden Sex Link Chicken

 These chickens are well-suited for cold weather.
 They come from a breed known for its ability to handle low temperatures.
 Even during the winter months, Golden Sex Links continue to lay eggs.

-While their egg production might slow down when it’s very cold, they won’t stop laying altogether.
+While their egg production might slow when it’s very cold, they won’t stop laying.
 This is a handy trait for those who want a steady supply of fresh eggs throughout the year.

 Speaking of the winter season, to ensure that your chickens stay hydrated and healthy during these cold months, it’s a good idea to invest in the best-heated chicken waterers.
 These waterers are designed to keep water from freezing, making it easier for your flock to maintain their hydration levels.